Bob Simpson (cricketer): Later coaching career

 He coached Lancashire for two years, ending in September 2001.
 Earlier, he had coached Leicestershire.
 His insistence on hard work was less successful in England, and was often speculated to be due to a difference in psychology in the two countries.

 In late 2004, Simpson accepted a three-year contract to act as a cricket advisor to Rajasthan in the Ranji Trophy.
 He had served as a consultant to the Indian cricket team in the late 1990s.

 In the early 2000s, Simpson was part of the International Cricket Council's committee for dealing with throwing.
 In 2004, he condemned the ICC, claiming that it was soft on illegal bowling actions and that the number of illegitimate bowlers was at an all-time high.
 He asserted that officials were reluctant to crack down on high-profile bowlers with dubious actions, saying that it was encouraging young players to mimic their actions.

 Simpson was a traditionalist coach, tending to emphasise the fundamentals of batting, bowling and fielding.
-He has criticised the 21st century style of coaching, which has increasingly used computer technology, biomechanics and science to recommend playing techniques, stating that it had verged into "computers for computers' sake".
+He criticised the 21st-century style of coaching, which has increasingly used computer technology, biomechanics and science to recommend playing techniques, stating that it had verged into "computers for computers' sake".
 He also coached the Netherlands national cricket team, overseeing a successful ICC Trophy campaign which saw them qualify for the 2007 Cricket World Cup.
 Simpson called for the Netherlands to be incorporated into the English domestic league so that they could gain more experience.

+Death

+Simpson died on 16 August 2025, at the age of 89.

 Honours

 Simpson was a Wisden Cricketer of the Year in 1965 and inducted into the Sport Australia Hall of Fame in 1985.
 He was inducted into the Australian Cricket Hall of Fame in 2006 and the ICC Cricket Hall of Fame in 2013.

-He was made a Member of the Order of Australia in 1978 and upgraded to Officer of the order in 2007.
+He was appointed a Member of the Order of Australia (AM) in the 1978 Birthday Honours for services to cricket, and promoted to Officer of the same order (AO) in the 2007 Australia Day Honours "for service to cricket as a coach at state, national and international levels, as a consultant, particularly in countries where cricket is an emerging sport, and through contributions to revision of the laws of cricket."
 He received an Australian Sports Medal in 2000 and a Centenary Medal in 2001.